haseeb285/bank-customer-churn-prediction/README.md

 - **Target:** `Churn` (1 = left, 0 = retained)
 - **Key Features:** Age, Geography, CreditScore, Tenure, Balance, NumOfProducts, HasCrCard, IsActiveMember, EstimatedSalary

-> ⚠️ If you include the dataset in this repo, ensure the license permits redistribution.
-Otherwise, add instructions for downloading from Kaggle.

 ---